 #5 You’ll beat the heat (and sometimes the rain)

 Along with other excuses, the weather can often stop us from exercising (especially those of us who like to get our sweat on outside).
 In summer, exercising in the morning means you’ll experience more comfortable temperatures.
 Plus, you’ll never be disappointed about missing a sunny morning when a thunderstorm rolls in for the afternoon.

 #6 Fewer food cravings

 Got a serious case of the snack attacks?
 A study by Brigham Young University found that working out in the morning (45 minutes of moderate-to-vigorous exercise to be exact) saw participants be less tempted by the food.
 The people in the study also didn’t eat more to make up for the extra calories they burned while exercising.
 Ever thought, “if I work out this afternoon, I can have pizza and dessert for dinner?” — less likely to ring true in the mornings.

 Need some help to get started?
 Here are the best morning workout tips to get you in the habit.

-Samantha McMeekin is BEAUTYcrew's Editor.
-She has worked as a journalist in the beauty and lifestyle industry for nine years.
+Samantha McMeekin was BEAUTYcrew's Editor from January 2020 to June 2023.
+She has worked as a journalist in the beauty and lifestyle industry for over 10 years.
 In 2019, she was nominated for Best Digital Writer at the BSME Awards for her work on GLAMOUR UK.
 If you ever meet her in person, she'll probably try to guess which fragrance you're wearing (she's got a humble 60% strike rate).